Donmark2k/GD_summit/README.md

 Stylelint was used to check errors in style.css Webhint was used to check errors in index.html
-Eslint was used to check for erroes in menu.js
+Eslint was used to check for errors in menu.js
 <details>
   <summary>Client</summary>
   <ul>